JonathanDLTran/CS6120-Jonathan/README.md

 # Transformations
 - To SSA and out of SSA
 - Loop Unrolling
-- Store Movement
+- Store Movement, Constant Movement, Print Movement, Id Movement
+- Aggressive Inlining (builds call graph, topologically sorts it, and inlines callees into callers whenever and wherever possible)
+- TODO: Loop Fusion

 # Infrastructure
-- Sample LLVM Pass as part of Lesson 7
+- Sample LLVM Pass as part of Lesson 7, which implements a very basic form of inlining

 # Garbage Collection
 - A garbage collector in the reference collector style is implemented in brili-gc.
 This is in the bril fork.
-Recursive update of reference counters is in progress.
+Recursive update of reference counters is supported.

 # Synthesis
 - Playing around with the idea of synthesis as covered in class and discussions